santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

 ##

-If you want to create a class which have the same behavior as above statement then you can achieve by using class as shown below ( its not full source code there is a lot when record is converted to C#)
+If you want to create a class which have the same behaviour as the above statement, then you can achieve it by using class as shown below ( its not complete source code.
+There is a lot when the Record is converted to C#)

 ```csharp
 public class CPerson{